lnader/oo-api-v3/auth.md

    **Note, in this document we are only going to cover grant types:**

    - resource owner password credentials

+   Review: We probably want client credentials instead of resource owner password credentials - client matches the standard basic auth -> token flow and is simpler.
+Please update the below if that's the case.

    - authorization code

+Review: In all of the following sections, please include links to the OAuth2 RFC for the appropriate topic.
+If the section is very close, it would be better to reduce the amount of copying and describe how we would use the spec.
+As is, it's very difficult to determine whether any of the sections are different from the spec, and where there's a conflict it would be important to say that, so just having "The spec says X, but in this case we should do Y" would be better than having a lot of these large chunks.

 Resource Owner Password Credentials